 Second launch of the day for Beaumaris Lifeboat volunteers

-The Beaumaris Inshore Atlantic 85 Lifeboat Annette Mary Liddington launched at 12.07 pm proceeding towards the training centre Indefatigable by the Britannia Bridge.
+The Beaumaris Atlantic 85 inshore lifeboat Annette Mary Liddington with her volunteer crew launched at 15.20 pm and proceeded towards the location given for the casualty vessel.

 Key facts about the RNLI

 The RNLI charity saves lives at sea.
 Its volunteers provide a 24-hour search and rescue service around the United Kingdom and Republic of Ireland coasts.
 The RNLI operates 238 lifeboat stations in the UK and Ireland and more than 240 lifeguard units on beaches around the UK and Channel Islands.
 The RNLI is independent of Coastguard and government and depends on voluntary donations and legacies to maintain its rescue service.
 Since the RNLI was founded in 1824, its lifeboat crews and lifeguards have saved over 142,700 lives.